alyph/Samsara/doc/topics/development.md

 - what amenities are available depending on the culture, technology and the development and wealth of a city
 - some projects after becoming common may turn into amenities

+### Traditions

+cities may have different levels of traditions (e.g. culture, industry etc.) based on the history of development